BROOKER DENTAL CENTER OFFICE PROTOCOL

 - Patients/parents will be asked an array of questions regarding their current and recent health and recent travel out of the country.

-- Patients and parent/guardian are required to wear facemasks while in the building.
+- Patients, parents and visitors are required to wear facemasks while in the building regardless of vaccination status.

 - If the child’s parent wishes to accompany the child, they will undergo temperature check also.